twisted-infra/braid/README.md

 =======

 There is `Vagrantfile` provided with braid, that will setup a staging sever.
-It uses the address `172.16.255.140`, and there is a brain config named `vagrant` that connects to it by default.
+It uses the address `172.16.255.140`, and there is a braid config named `vagrant` that connects to it by default.

 ```shell
 # Get the required base OS image if you don't have it yet.